canonical-ols/snapstore-snap-docs/docs/how-to/install.md

-First, if your network requires an HTTPS proxy to get to the above domains, you must first configure `snapd` on the installation server to use that HTTPS proxy in order to be able to install the snap-store-proxy snap package.
+First, if your network requires an HTTPS proxy to get to the above domains, you must first configure `snapd` on the installation server to use that HTTPS proxy in order to be able to install the enterprise-store snap package.

 Do this by adding the appropriate environment variables (`http_proxy`,